 Item Description ObjectName If checked, this item displays the name of the object on which the event occurred.
 ObjectType If checked, this item displays the type of the object on which the event occurred.
 Event Name If checked, this item displays the name of the event that occurred.
 Event Number If checked, this item displays the event number of the event that occurred.
 Parameters If checked, this item displays the parameters for the event that occurred.
 These are the items that would be passed in the argument to a callback function.
-Action If checked, this item displays the action associated with the event, for example the name of a callback function, or an expression to be executed.
-Thread ID If checked, this item displays the thread id of the thread in which the event occurred NQed If checked, this item displays 0 or 1 according to whether or not the event occurred naturally or was generated programmatically by $\square NQ$.
+Action If checked, this item displays the action associated with the event when the event is placed in the event queue, for example the name of a callback function, or an expression to be executed.
+Thread ID If checked, this item displays the thread id of the thread in which the event occurred NQed If checked, this item displays 0 or 1 according to whether or not the event occurred naturally or was generated programmatically by $\square NQ$ .